gmetais/grunt-yellowlabtools/README.md

 ## Author
 Gaël Métais.
-I'm a webperf freelance based in Paris.
-If you understand french, you can visit [my website](http://www.gaelmetais.com).
+I'm a webperf freelance.
+Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet about Web Performances, Front-end and new versions of YellowLabTools!

+I can also help your company about Web Performances, visit [my website](http://www.gaelmetais.com).